Entering Germany Beyond Amazon: Why European Brands Should Look at Otto

 In a nutshell

-Otto has opened its marketplace to sellers from across the EU by removing previous payment and VAT restrictions that effectively limited participation to German sellers.
+Otto will open its marketplace to sellers from across the EU this year by removing previous payment and VAT restrictions that effectively limited participation to German sellers.
 For brands looking into the German market but wanting an alternative to Amazon, this move is strategically relevant.
-The marketplace is now structurally accessible — but success depends on understanding how Otto works and where your product fits.
+The marketplace will soon become structurally accessible — so this is the right time to learn how Otto works and where your product might fit.

 ⏱ Time to Read: appr.
 7 min